brightspot/react-examples/ssg-with-webhooks/README.md

 }
 ```

-**Note** The script is mapped to the `yarn webhook` command defined in `package.json`.
+> **_Note:_** The script is mapped to the `yarn webhook` command defined in `package.json`.
 In this example, the command should only be run once.
 Separate scripts could be used to create, modify, or delete webhooks.

 ### Step 5.
 Create a Next.js webhook handler